-On the statement of financial position, debt instrument financial assets measured at fair value through profit or loss are presented as 'Financial assets held for trading', sub-item 'Other financial assets held for trading' and 'Non-trading financial assets at fair value through profit or loss', sub-items 'Debt securities'.
-Non-trading financial assets at fair value through profit or loss are disclosed in Note 17 which is 'mandatorily at fair value through profit or loss'.
-Financial assets are mandatorily measured at fair value through profit or loss either because they are held as part of residual business models that are other than held for trading or their contractual cash flows are not SPPI.
+On the statement of financial position, debt instrument financial assets measured at fair value through profit or loss are presented as 'Financial assets held for trading', sub-item 'Derivatives' and 'Non-trading financial assets at fair value through profit or loss', sub-items 'Debt securities'.
+Non-trading financial assets at fair value through profit or loss are disclosed in Note 18 which is 'mandatorily at fair value through profit or loss'.
+Financial assets are mandatorily measured at fair value through profit or loss because they are held as part of residual business models that are other than held for trading.

-Investments in equity instruments that are held for trading (i.e. financial assets held by the trading function of the bank) are measured at fair value through profit or loss.
-They are included in the statement of financial position under the line 'Financial assets held for trading', sub-item 'Other financial assets held for trading'.
 Investments in equity instruments that are not held for trading are also measured at fair value through profit or loss (unless they are designated at fair value through other comprehensive income).
-They are presented in the statement of financial position under 'Non-trading financial assets at fair value through profit or loss', sub-item 'Equity instruments', subcategory 'mandatorily at fair value through profit or loss' in Note 17.
+They are presented in the statement of financial position under 'Non-trading financial assets at fair value through profit or loss', sub-item 'Equity instruments', sub-category 'mandatorily at fair value through profit or loss' in Note 18.

 From IFRS 9 perspective all derivatives which are not designated as hedging instruments are considered as held for trading.
 As a result, they are measured at fair value through profit or loss.
-They are described more detail in the Note 16 Derivative financial instruments.
+They are described more detail in the Note 17 Derivative financial instruments.

 In the statement of income, the profit or loss effects of non-derivative financial assets measured at fair value through profit or loss are split into interest income or dividend income and fair value gains and losses.
 The interest income on debt instruments is presented in the line 'Other similar income' under 'Net interest income' and is calculated by applying the EIR to the amortised cost component of the financial assets.
 The dividend income on equity instruments is presented in the line 'Dividend income'.
 The fair value gains or losses are calculated net of the interest or dividend income, and they also include transaction costs and origination fees.
-They are reported in the line 'Net trading result' for financial assets held for trading and in the line 'Gains/(losses) from financial instruments measured at fair value through profit or loss' in case of non-trading financial assets at fair value through profit or loss.
+They are reported in the line 'Net trading result' for financial assets held for trading and in the line 'Net gain from financial instruments measured at fair value through profit or loss' in case of non-trading financial assets at fair value through profit or loss.
 For investments in funds, which are not consolidated by the Group, the interest or dividend component is not separated from the fair value gains or losses.

 Financial liabilities at fair value through profit or loss consist of financial liabilities held for trading and financial liabilities designated at fair value through profit or loss.
 On the statement of financial position, financial liabilities at fair value through profit or loss are presented as 'Financial liabilities held for trading', sub-items 'Derivatives'.
-Accounting policy related to financial liabilities at fair value through profit or loss can be found in Note 16 Derivative financial instruments.
+Accounting policy related to financial liabilities at fair value through profit or loss can be found in Note 17 Derivative financial instruments.

-16. Derivative financial instruments
+17. Derivative financial instruments